mkurtgerald/Analytics-lab/README.md

 # Analytics Lab

-Public research and development laboratory for next-generation video analytics intended for later integration into K5 Vision.
+Public research and development laboratory for next-generation video analytics.

-This repository is separate from the core K5 Vision VMS.
 Its purpose is to prototype, benchmark, and mature new analytics using clean modular interfaces and carefully tracked third-party components.

 ## Goals